A timeline of the assassination attempt on former President Trump

 A former fire chief attending the rally with family was killed, as was the gunman.
 Two other people were critically wounded.

-An AP analysis of more than a dozen videos and photos from the scene of the Trump rally in Butler, Pennsylvania, as well as satellite imagery of the site, shows the shooter was able to get astonishingly close to the stage where the former president was speaking.
+An AP analysis of more than a dozen videos and photos from the scene in Butler, Pennsylvania, as well as satellite imagery of the site, shows the shooter was able to get astonishingly close to the stage where the former president spoke.

+— Officers were told that a man who was acting suspiciously and pacing near metal detectors was climbing to the roof of a nearby building.
+Witnesses pointed and shouted at an armed man on a nearby roof.

-— After rally-goers notice a man climbing on the top of the roof of a nearby building, a local law enforcement officer climbs to the roof, according to two law enforcement officials.
+— A local officer climbed to the roof, according to Butler County Sheriff Michael Slupe.

-— A man identified by the FBI as 20-year-old Thomas Matthew Crooks points his rifle at the officer, who retreats down the ladder, the officials said.
+— A man identified by the FBI as 20-year-old Thomas Matthew Crooks turned toward the officer just before the officer dropped down to safety, Slupe said.

-— Crooks then quickly fires, according to the officials who spoke to The Associated Press on condition of anonymity to discuss an ongoing investigation.
+— Butler Township Manager Tom Knights said the officer lost his grip and was not retreating when he fell 8 feet (2.4 meters) to the ground.

+— The roof where Crooks lay was an estimated 147 yards (135 meters) from where Trump was speaking.

-— Secret Service agents rush to the stage and pile atop the former president to shield him.
+— Secret Service agents rush to the stage and pile atop the former president to shield him as five more shots are heard.
+Rallygoers scream, crouch down and run away.

 — Corey Comperatore, a 50-year-old former fire chief attending the rally, is shot and killed.
 Pennsylvania Gov. Josh Shapiro said Sunday that Comperatore used his body as a shield to protect his wife and daughter.